Jesus Christ declared there are three elements to appropriate Christian worship.

-Paul declared worship must be “in the name of Christ”; the phrase signifies by his authority (Colossians 3:17; cf. Matthew 10:1; Mark 16:17), not a rote recitation of certain words.
-The apostle condemned “will-worship,” which is any form of worship explicitly “forbidden,” or “unbidden” (Thayer, 1968, 168).
-There are three components of proper music in corporate Christian worship:
+Paul also declared worship must be “in the name of Christ.”
+The phrase signifies that worship must be by his authority (Col. 3:17; cf. Mt.
+10:1; Mk.
+16:17), not merely a rote recitation of certain words.

 The arguments commonly introduced in defense of mechanical instruments are shallow and forced.

 Some will say: “Instruments were used in the Old Testament era.”
 But the Jews also sacrificed animals in their worship.
 The early Christians knew that instruments were employed under the Mosaic system.
 Why then did they not embrace them?

 Another argues: “The New Testament doesn’t explicitly condemn them.”
 But neither does it explicitly condemn praying to Mary or baptizing infants.
 The early church never incorporated the use of instruments by rationalizing that Jesus or Paul never specifically condemned them.
 Why not, if this is a valid argument?

 Still others offer this explanation.
 “There will be harps in heaven.”
 Will there be the burning of incense as well (Rev. 5:8)?
 Will Jesus be literal a Lamb in heaven (Rev. 5:6)?

 The language is symbolic.
 There will be neither literal harps nor incense.